Bose A30 Aviation Headset In-Depth Review: Why It's Still the #1 ANR Headset to Buy

 Key comfort details pilots care about:

-- Reduced clamp: Bose cites 20% lower clamping force vs A20 less âhead squeeze,â fewer hot spots on long flights.
+- Reduced clamp: Bose cites 20% lower clamping force versus the A20, which means less head squeeze and fewer hot spots on long flights.

 - Angled earcups: Better seal and stability, especially with sunglasses.

-- Toolless, side-swappable mic and down cable: Great for shared headsets, instructors, or anyone who wants consistent comfort either side.
+- Toolless, side-swappable mic and down cable: Great for shared headsets, instructors, or anyone who wants consistent comfort on either side.

-- On-head weight: Bose lists A30 at 14.2 oz (404 g).
+- On-head weight: Bose lists the A30 at 14.2 oz (404 g).

 Comfort is subjective, but the A30 is built around the things that usually break comfort: clamp pressure, hotspots, and poor fit around eyewear.